-This video tutorial is all about how you can run time intelligence calculations over custom calendars in Power BI.
+This tutorial is about how you can run time intelligence calculations over custom calendars in Power BI.

-Not all business out there work to a standard calendar around financial years or calendar years.
+Not all businesses out there work to a standard calendar around financial years or calendar years.
 Sometimes all you have to work with is a customized 445 calendar.
-In this tutorial I explain how you can start solving some of the time intelligence type analysis in Power BI with these custom calendars.
+In this tutorial, I explain how you can start solving some of the time intelligence type analysis in Power BI with these custom calendars.

 Unfortunately, you can’t utilize the built-in time intelligence features in the DAX language.
 They only work with standard calendars.